amanullahtariq/ParkingSpaceDetection/README.md

 This project is maintain no longer if you want to work or used it please [contact me](#contact).
 In order to get insight of this project check out the [presentation](http://www.slideshare.net/AmanullahTariq/parking-space-detect-70787242)

+### Announcement: This project is not maintained anymore

 ## Quick summary
 This is the code to detect the parking space for the car given 2D image from the google maps and 3D point Cloud data of the current enivornment.